HackerN64/HackerSM64/README.md

 # Still Have Questions?

-If you have any questions about HackerSM64, want to discuss its development, or are having trouble with your own project that uses it, feel free to join the HackerN64 discord server: https://discord.gg/brETAakcXr
+If you have any questions about HackerSM64, want to discuss its development, or are having trouble with your own project that uses it, feel free to join the [HackerN64 Discord Server](https://discord.gg/brETAakcXr).

 # Credits